kean/Nuke/Documentation/Guides/image-formats.md

 **Encoding**

 The default image encoder `ImageEncoders.Default` supports [HEIF](https://en.wikipedia.org/wiki/High_Efficiency_Image_File_Format), however it doesn't use it by default.
-To enable it, use a new experimental `ImageEncoder._isHEIFPreferred` option.
+To enable it, use a new experimental `ImageEncoders.Default._isHEIFPreferred` option.

 To encode images in HEIF directly, use `ImageEncoders.ImageIO`: